HEMATOLOGY101.Com

 Endoscopic Retrograde Cholangiopancreatography (ERCP)

-Endoscopic retrograde cholangiopancreatography (ERCP) is a technique that uses images from a dedicated camera and X-ray to view the bile and pancreatic ducts (figure 1).
+Endoscopic retrograde cholangiopancreatography (ERCP) is a procedure that combines upper gastrointestinal (GI) endoscopy and x-rays to find and treat problems of the bile and pancreatic ducts.

 Endoscopic retrograde cholangiopancreatography (ERCP) is a procedure to examine and diagnose diseases of the liver, bile ducts, and pancreas.